IncQueryLabs/arrowhead-tools-magicdraw-plugins/MagicDraw Demo (Stable)/README.md

-# Arrwowhead SysML export-import demo
+# Arrowhead SysML export-import demo

 *was shown at the Porto workshop on 2019-11-13*